NervanaSystems/ngraph-onnx/onnx-tutorial.md

 ## Overview

-This Get Started tutorial is divided into two parts: a) installation and b) an example of how to use nGraph to accelerate inference on an ONNX workload.
+This Get Started tutorial is divided into two parts: a) installation and b) an example of how to use nGraph to accelerate inference on an ONNX model.

 *   [Installation](#installation)
     *   [Software requirements](#software-requirements)